Pregnancy Trimester 1

 - sensitive to heat

-- developing a “linea nigra” – a dark line from below your navel (belly button) to your pubic area
+- a dark line under your navel (belly button) to your pubic area called a "linea nigra" may develop

-- By 12 weeks of pregnancy – the uterus (womb) is high enough in the pelvic area – so the pressure on your bladder is relieved – and you don’t need to go to the loo quite so often.
+- By 12 weeks of pregnancy – the uterus (womb) is no longer pressing on your bladder as it lifts up out of the pelvic area - so visits to the bathroom are less often.

-- Blood count – checking red blood cell counts for anaemia, white blood cells to see how healthy your immune system is, and platelet count – which are involved in blood clotting.
-Your iron levels may also be done, and usually you are advised to take iron supplements (best taken with orange juice for absorbtion), and to increase food intake of foods containing iron.
-See our Nutritionist’s guide to pregnancy and nutrition.
+- Blood count – are you anaemic (low red blood cells), white blood cells to see how healthy your immune system is, and assess your platelet count.
+All pregnant women are at risk of anaemia and need to take iron supplements (iron tablets are better absorbed with orange juice), and to increase food intake of foods containing iron.

 Ultrasound (roughly 11 -12 weeks pregnancy):